-Cortney Karkoulas is born and raised in Guelph, ON.
+Cortney Karkoulas was born and raised in Guelph, ON.
 She was a member of the Guelph Gator organizations as well as in the Brampton Blazer Program.
 While playing in such programs, she has won 2 Eastern Canadian championships, multiple provincial titles all before capturing a National title.
 Along the path to her captaining her team’s success, she has also won many individual accolades including; Most Valuable Player of Ontario, golden glove awards and multiple game MVP honors at National showing events.
 She was then selected from hundreds to be a part of the Junior National Canadian team Program which helped aid in her development for collegiate success.
 She received a full softball scholarship to Division 1 Ball State University located in Muncie, Indiana.
 While a Cardinal, she was a four-year starting lead-off hitter playing second base, where she competed religiously against nationally ranked collegiate programs.
 She studied and graduated with a Sports Administration degree as well as obtaining a business marketing minor.
-She is now a coach in the Guelph Gator Organization.

 Matt has played at almost every level of professional baseball.
 He has enjoyed more than 10 years playing both collegiately and professionally as a catcher for the San Diego Padres.
 He has also embarked in over 8 years of instructing and coaching after playing.

 Baseball is a passion that is more important then himself.
 He finds it incredibly important to pass and share all knowledge that he was fortunate to obtain.